q9f/secp256k1.cr/README.md

 * ethereum address, checksummed and unchecksummed (from private or public key)
 * any other ethereum-based address

+furthermore, this library allows for:
+* signing and verification of arbitrary messages and message-hashes (with key pairs)

 # installation

 add the `secp256k1` library to your `shard.yml`